- Financial intermediary selection and assessment policy

-In 2017, METROPOLE Gestion did not enter into shared fee agreements with market intermediaries.
+METROPOLE Gestion did not enter into commission-sharing agreements with market intermediaries.

-The measures implemented to prevent or handle any conflicts of interest in the choice of service providers are defined and governed in the Intermediary Selection Policy and the Conflicts of Interest Management Policy.
+Measures implemented by the company to prevent or deal with any conflict of interest in the choice of service providers are laid out in the framework of the Intermediary Selection Policy and the Conflict of Interest Management Policy.

-No conflicts of interest were identified during the fiscal year.
+No conflict of interest was identified over the financial period.